de4dot/de4dot/README.md

 ### Dumps encrypted methods

 Some obfuscators encrypt all methods and only decrypt each method when requested by the .NET runtime.
-These methods can be dumped dynamically by using some special tricks.
-It's not a generic methods decrypter but will work with the supported obfuscators that encrypt methods.
+The methods are statically decrypted and then deobfuscated.

 ### Deobfuscated files are runnable